train.yaml

 Tip

 In the YAML, the workdir and file_mounts fields are commented out.
-To learn about how to use them to mount local dirs/files or object store buckets (S3, GCS, R2) into your cluster, see Syncing Code and Artifacts.
+To learn about how to use them to mount local dirs/files or object store buckets (S3, GCS, R2) into your cluster, see Syncing Code, Git, and Files.

 Tip

 The SKYPILOT_NUM_GPUS_PER_NODE environment variable is automatically set by SkyPilot to the number of GPUs per node.
-See Secrets and Environment Variables for more.
+See Environment Variables and Secrets for more.

 Then, launch training: